alan345/TER/README.md

 // Seed the database
 npm run seed

-// In the root directory (it will run the client and the server automatically).
-Run: npm run dev
+// Run the app (it will run the client and the server automatically) npm run dev
 ```